meesterkurt/joyofprofessionallearning/about/index.md

 layout: individual
 title: Meet the Team of Educators
 seotitle: Meet the Team of Educators | Joy of Professional Learning
 meta: The Joy of Professional Learning books were masterfully orchestrated by a team of educators with over 100+ years of professional learning experience.
-Meet the team.
+Meet our team.
 permalink: /about/
 img: featue-about-bg